 Within Crisp & Sidebar the menu (navigation) item that is labeled "Gallery" is just a heading title.
 It could be labeled images, media, etc. That feature of Crisp & Sidebar contains a grid of all images that are being used in the tour - the same images that are in the slideshow.
-With our Flash based designs, such as International, we have a “Gallery” feature that has the ability to contain different media assets than the slideshow.
+We have a “Gallery” feature that has the ability to contain different media assets than the slideshow.

 At this point, Crisp & Sidebar do not have separate classification and / or presentation area for images that are

 - Always Visible